What is the greenhouse effect?

 A greenhouse is a structure where plants are grown.

-In these structures, you could grow plants more easily because of its glass or plastic walls which trap heat from the sun.
+In these structures, you could grow plants more quickly because of their glass or plastic walls, which trap heat from the sun.

-The main gases that trap this heat are known as greenhouse gases.
+The leading gases that trap this heat are known as greenhouse gases.
 You may have already heard about some of them, particularly carbon dioxide.

 The other greenhouse gases include:

-The reason for which you probably heard of carbon dioxide is because it is the most crucial one.
+The reason for which you probably heard of carbon dioxide is that it is the most crucial one.

 Why?
-The amounts of carbon dioxide has drastically increased in the last two hundred years due to industrialization and is the main cause of global warming.
+The amounts of carbon dioxide have drastically increased in the last two hundred years due to industrialization and are the leading cause of global warming.

 Now you may believe that the greenhouse effect is a bad thing.

 However, it is not.
-In fact, it is very important for life here on Earth and exists naturally.
+Instead, it is essential for life here on Earth and exists naturally.
 In effect, if all the heat of the sun were sent back into space, there would be no life on Earth (or at least very little).

-The problem arises when there is a large increase of greenhouse gases in a very short period of time.
+The problem arises when there is a substantial increase of greenhouse gases in a brief period.

-Over thousands of years the amount of carbon dioxide increases and decreases.
-Life on Earth could easily adapt to this natural fluctuation.
+Over thousands of years, the amount of carbon dioxide increases and decreases.
+Life on Earth could quickly adapt to this natural fluctuation.

-Moreover, levels of carbon dioxide change from season to season.
+Moreover, the level of carbon dioxide changes from season to season.

 During summer and spring, plants take in carbon dioxide and release oxygen through photosynthesis.